eduardotoledoZero/Competitions/NLP/README.md

 ### 2.3.
 Removal of Stop words

-A stop word is a commonly used word (such as “the”, “a”, “an”, “in”) that a search engine has been programmed to ignore.</br> Given that Stop words  do not add much value to global meaning  of the sentence, then they can be removed and it wold help a lot to reduce the vocabulary and thus, it helps to the reduction of dimensionality.
+A stop word is a commonly used word (such as “the”, “a”, “an”, “in”) that a search engine has been programmed to ignore.</br>
+Given that Stop words  do not add much value to global meaning  of the sentence, then they can be removed and it would help a lot to reduce the vocabulary and thus, it helps to the reduction of dimensionality.
 NLTK(Natural Language Toolkit) in python has a list of stopwords stored in 16 different languages.

 ![Frequency of use of words](https://eduardotoledozero.github.io/assets/img/competitions/nlp/movies_genres_classification/stopword_removal.jpg)